centrifugal/centrifugo/docs/content/server/protocol.md

 Errors can happen during various operations and can be handled in special way in context of some commands to tolerate network and server problems.

-Errors during `connect` must result in full client reconnect.
+Errors during `connect` must result in full client reconnect with exponential backoff strategy.
+The special case is error with code `110` which signals that connection token already expired.
+As we said above client should update its connection JWT before connecting to server again.

-Errors during `subscribe` must result in full client reconnect if error is temporary.
+Errors during `subscribe` must result in full client reconnect in case of internal error (code `100`).
 And be sent to subscribe error event handler of subscription if received error is persistent.
 Persistent errors are errors like `permission denied`, `bad request`, `namespace not found` etc. Persistent errors in most situation mean a mistake from developers side.

 The special corner case is client-side timeout during `subscribe` operation.
 As protocol is asynchronous it's possible in this case that server will eventually subscribe client on channel but client will think that it's not subscribed.
-It's possible to retry subscription request and tolerate `already subscribed` error as expected.
+It's possible to retry subscription request and tolerate `already subscribed` (code `105`) error as expected.
 But the simplest solution is to reconnect entirely as this is simpler and gives client a chance to connect to working server instance.

 Errors during rpc-like operations can be just returned to caller - i.e. user javascript code.
 Calls like `history` and `presence` are idempotent.
-You should be accurate with unidempotent operations like `publish` - in case of client timeout it's possible to send the same message into channel twice if retry publish after timeout - so if you care about this case make sure you have some protection from displaying message twice on client side (maybe some sort of unique key in payload).
+You should be accurate with unidempotent operations like `publish` - in case of client timeout it's possible to send the same message into channel twice if retry publish after timeout - so users of libraries must care about this case – making sure they have some protection from displaying message twice on client side (maybe some sort of unique key in payload).

 ### Client implementation advices